 Frequently asked questions

-- you wish to obtain the Institute of Linguists’ Diploma in Translation
+- you wish to obtain the Chartered Institute of Linguists’ Diploma in Translation

 - you want to maintain your good language skills but don’t have the opportunity in your everyday life

 - your translation skills are of a good standard but you are interested in feedback on annotations in order to enhance problem solving skills

-- you’ve recently graduated in French or Spanish and want to further develop your technique of translation
+- you’ve recently graduated in French and want to further develop your technique of translation

 - you want to brush up your translation skills, perhaps after a career break, but you can’t go to a local evening class.

 I don’t live in the UK.
 Can I take this course?

 Yes.
 Every year we have students from the USA, Canada, Australia and Continental Europe.